sourcegraph/about/content/changelog/2024/cody-promoted-prompts.md

     url: https://x.com/kelvinyap
     avatar: https://storage.googleapis.com/sourcegraph-assets/blog/kelvin_avatar.png
 publishDate: 2024-10-30T17:34-07:00
-description: "Promoted Prompts elevates Prompts to Cody users to the top of the Prompts list or Prompt Library, allowing organizations to highlight specific Prompts that encourage best practices or are recommended to use."
+description: "Prompts can now be promoted to show at the top of the Prompts list, allowing organizations to highlight specific Prompts that encourage best practices or are recommended to use."
 tags: [Enterprise, Cody, VS Code, Cody Web]
 version: [5.9.0]
 versionIcon: /assets/changelog/sourcegraph.svg